aeyakovenko/mesos-edsl/README.md

 Scripting Mesos
 ---------------

-Using scala's `for` expressions is an easy way to chain the scheduler events together.
+Using scala's `for` expressions is an easy way to chain the scheduler events together or handle and recover from errors.

 ```scala
 import org.apache.mesos.edsl.{monad => E}